Our stroke care is all about getting you treated quickly, effectively and with the best shot at recovery — and prevention of a future stroke.

 - Nationally recognized stroke care: Rush University Medical Center, Rush Copley Medical Center and Rush Oak Park Hospital have been recognized by the American Heart Association/American Stroke Association with the Get With the Guidelines Stroke Gold Plus Achievement Award.
 In addition, Rush University Medical Center and Rush Oak Park Hospital have received the Stroke Elite Plus Honor Roll Award.
 These awards recognize that Rush hospitals provide timely and effective stroke care that is among the best in the country.

-- Rush stroke expertise across the region: Through our Rush Telestroke Network, we share our stroke expertise with local hospitals throughout the region.
-This helps these physicians decide whether a patient is eligible for the clot-busting medication, tissue plasminogen activator (tPA), or if they need to be transferred to Rush for more complex stroke care.
+- RUSH stroke expertise across the region: Through our Rush Telestroke Network, we share our stroke expertise with local hospitals throughout the region.
+This helps these physicians decide whether a patient is eligible for a clot-busting medication such as tissue plasminogen activator (tPA or tenecteplase), or if they need to be transferred to Rush for more complex stroke care.

-- Addressing short- and long-term effects from stroke: To address effects caused by a stroke, Rush offers a variety of rehabilitation services across the system, starting while you're recovering in the hospital with inpatient rehab.
-We also have outpatient stroke rehab (e.g., physical, occupational and speech therapy) in Chicago, Oak Park and Aurora.
+- Addressing short- and long-term effects from stroke: To address effects caused by a stroke, Rush offers a variety of rehabilitation services across the system.
+Rehab begins while you’re in the hospital, with physical, occupational and speech-language therapy.
+After you’re discharged, you may need continued rehab at an inpatient location.
+If your care team recommends outpatient rehab, Rush offers services in Chicago, Aurora and Oak Park.
 To reduce your risk for another future stroke, we help you make medical and lifestyle changes and connect you to other Rush specialists as needed.